PjgZSK/learn/opengl/helloTriangle.md

         there's enough memory left, without having to send data one vertex at once.
     send data to graphics cards form cpu is relatively slow, so wherever we can we try to send as much data as possible at once.
 * glGenBuffers
-    we can generate one with a buffer id using the *glGenBuffers* function :
+    we can generate one with a buffer ID using the *glGenBuffers* function :
     ```
     unsigned int VBO;
     glGenBuffers(1, &VBO);